borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 1. We needed to define the noise $\mathbf{N}_i$ as a Gaussian noise, but it was a $6\times6$ matrix.
 2. When isolating the noise to create the residual, we ended up with a matrix expression, not vector one as we needed in our estimation framework.

+We can identify now that our poses are objects of $\text{SE(3)}$, hence we can use the tools we just defined.

+### Defining the noise
-The first problem can be solved by using the tools we just defined by defining _a zero-mean Gaussian in the tangent space of $\text{SE(3)}$ and retracting it onto the manifold_:
+The first problem of defining the noise appropriately is solved by using probability distributions on manifolds as we described before.
+We define  _a zero-mean Gaussian in the tangent space of $\text{SE(3)}$ and retract it onto the manifold_:

 $$
 \begin{equation}